 A playlist you create or one from an Apple Music contributor.

-The song is available to be downloaded to your computer.
+The song, album, or playlist is downloaded to your computer.

 The song is being matched, but the process hasn’t been completed yet.